runtimeverification/evm-semantics/README.md

 make libsecp256k1
 ```

-**NOTE**: a previous version of these instructions required the user to run `brew link flex --force`.
+**NOTE**: Previous versions of these instructions required the user to use either the homebrew version of `flex` or the xcode command line tools version, with the wrong option giving an error.
-After fetching this revision, you should first run `brew unlink flex`, as it is no longer necessary and will cause an error if you have the homebrew version of flex installed instead of the xcode command line tools version.
+The current recommendation is to use the homebrew version.

 #### Haskell Stack (all platforms)